Sunny Varkey

-Sunny Varkey (born 9 April 1957) is a non-resident Indian, Dubai-based education entrepreneur and philanthropist.
+Sunny Varkey (born 9 April 1957) is an Indian education entrepreneur and philanthropist based in Dubai.
 He is the founder and executive chairman of the global advisory and educational management firm GEMS Education, which is the largest operator of private kindergarten-to-grade-12 schools in the world, with a network of over 80 schools in over a dozen countries.

 He is also the chairman of the umbrella business organisation the Varkey Group, and the founder and trustee of the philanthropic Varkey Foundation.
 As of 2012, Varkey is also a UNESCO Goodwill Ambassador.
 And in June 2015, Varkey committed to The Giving Pledge, vowing to donate at least half of his money to philanthropic causes over his lifetime.
 He is the first education entrepreneur to join the pledge.

+According to Forbes, Varkey is one of India's richest billionaires with a net worth of $3.5 billion.

 Early life and education

 Varkey was born in Ranni, Kerala, India in 1957.
-His father, KS Varkey, and mother, Mariamma, were Kerala Syrian Christians, and educators.
+His father, K. S. Varkey, and mother, Mariamma, were Kerala Syrian Christians, and educators.
 The family moved to Dubai in 1959, when the emirate was still very undeveloped.
-His father worked for British Bank of the Middle East, and both of his parents taught English to local Arabs, including members of the royal family.
+His father worked for the British Bank of the Middle East (now called HSBC Bank Middle East), and both of his parents taught English to local Arabs, including members of the royal family.

 At the age of four, Sunny was sent back to Kerala to attend Infant Jesus Anglo-Indian Boys' School, a Catholic boarding school in Kollam city.
 When he was 11 years old, he sold fruit on the side of the road to make a little extra money.
 He and his elder sister returned to Dubai in 1970, and Sunny completed his O-Levels at St. Mary's Catholic High School.
 He pursued his A-Levels at Bembridge School in the UK for a year, and completed his A-Levels in Dubai at the British Council.